amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## Building an OAuth 2.0 Integration

-Building an OAuth 2.0 integration is simple and easy.
-Follow these steps:
+You can build an OAuth 2.0 integration by following these steps:

 1. Register your integration with Meraki.
-2. Using the OAuth Grant Flow, request the organization admin for permissions for the organization you’d like to manage.
+2. Using the OAuth Grant Flow, request the organization admin for permissions for the organization that you would like to manage.
 3. Use the Access Token to make API calls.
 4. Refresh your Access Token using your Refresh Token as necessary.

 ### 1. Register your Integration with Meraki

 1. Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credential
-2. Create a new app.
+2. Create a new application.
 Provide the name, redirect URIs, select the relevant scopes, and so forth.

 **Note: `client_secret` is shown only once.
 Store the `client_secret` securely.**
 Scopes and redirect URIs can be edited later.